MEIJEEVAN/Ethical-Lab-Basic-Lab-IN-QEMU-KVM/README.md

 # Ethical-Lab-Basic-Lab-IN-QEMU-KVM

-Hi! guys this is about setting up a minimal lab to learn ethical hacking via Kali Linux and Metasploitable Vms
+Hi! guys this is about setting up a minimal lab to learn ethical hacking via Kali Linux and Metasploitable Vms.

+Here, Kali Linux (Attacker) + Metasploitable2 (Target)

+This repository provides a minimal, fast, and safe ethical hacking lab using QEMU + KVM.
+No VirtualBox.
+No VMware.
+No GUI bloat.

+The lab supports two Kali networking modes:
+1.Offline (isolated lab) → for attacking Metasploitable 2.Online (NAT internet) → for updates and tool installation Metasploitable never gets internet access.

+# ⚠️ Legal & Safety Warning

+*Metasploitable2 is intentionally vulnerable
+*Never expose it to the internet
+*Never bridge it to your LAN
+*Use this lab only for learning and ethical purposes

+If you don’t understand isolation, don’t improvise.

+# Lab Architecture
+Kali Linux (Attacker)
+        |
+        |  (isolated socket network)
+        |
+Metasploitable2 (Target)

+Offline mode → socket networking
+Online mode → user-mode NAT (Kali only)

+Requirements:
+*Linux Environment(Dual Booted or standalone)
+*CPU with virtualization support (Intel VT-x / AMD-V) *KVM enabled

 1) Creating QEMU + KVM setup